aau-pcc/FDS-YOLO/README.md

 </div><br>

 ### clarification<br>
+Tea bud detection and counting in complex plantations face challenges due to shape/size variations, occlusion/overlap from dense growth and color similarity, and image diversity from varying camera distances.
+Current methods, focused on small-scale or specific conditions, often fail in real environments.
+Moreover, current video-based counting methods struggle with missed or false detections in consecutive frames and counting errors due to reliance on single-line counting techniques.<br>
+To address these challenges, this study proposed a multi-objective tea bud detection and counting network model tailored for complex tea garden environments.
+The accuracy and generalization ability of tea bud detection and tracking were significantly improved by introducing advanced network architectures and optimization strategies, along with the development of a novel double-parallel line-based counting method.
+Meanwhile, by introducing the dynamic proportion of different types of tea buds at different times, the dynamic growth trend of tea buds can be observed more clearly.<br>

 ### :blush:Here we have only presented some sample images from the dataset.
 If you need them, please contact us to obtain more.<br>